createdbypete/createdbypete.com/_posts/articles/2012-08-27-ruby-on-rails-development-with-mac-os-x-mountain-lion.markdown

 brew install mysql
 ```

 This will download and compile MySQL for you and anything else MySQL requires to work.
 Once finished it will give you instructions to follow regarding setting up MySQL.
-You can see this information anytime by using the ```info``` action: ```brew info [package name]```.
+You can see this information any time by using the ```info``` action: ```brew info [package name]```.

 ```bash
 unset TMPDIR